Russia trade policy under fire at WTO

 "Those measures that they have in place are punishing for example one company in Russia that is producing soft drinks, just because the people in Washington don't like the owner of the company.
 If it's (justifiable under) Article 21 I would be very much surprised."

-Among the countries who spoke in favor of the European Union and the United States were Switzerland, South Korea, Norway, Japan, Ukraine, Canada and Australia, according to an official present at the meeting.
+Among the countries who spoke in favour of the European Union and the United States were Switzerland, South Korea, Norway, Japan, Ukraine, Canada and Australia, according to an official present at the meeting.

 (Editing by Susan Fenton)